unicode-org/cldr/tools/scripts/ansible/README.md

 ### Setup: Config file

-- Create a file `local-vars/local.yml` with the following (but with a secure password instead of `hunter42`.)
+- Create a file `local-vars/local.yml` matching the example values in [test-local-vars/local.yml](test-local-vars/local.yml) (but with a secure password instead of `hunter42`!.)

 ```yaml
 mysql_users: